 Local Enterprise Office activity in Female Networking and Mentoring

 Progress has been made: For example, in 2015, 57% of participants attending core training programmes in Local Enterprise Offices were female.
-This increased to 54% in 2016 and 61% in 2017.
+This increased to 60% in 2020.

 SupportingSMEs.gov.ie is a cross-governmental guide to help small businesses know which of the over 170 Government supports could possibly fit their business.